sphinx-doc/sphinx/Doc-26/library/re.rst

 This module provides regular expression matching operations similar to those found in Perl.
-Regular expression pattern strings may not contain null bytes, but can specify the null byte using the ``\number`` notation.
 Both patterns and strings to be searched can be Unicode strings as well as 8-bit strings.
 The :mod:`re` module is always available.

 Regular expressions use the backslash character (``'\'``) to indicate special forms or to allow special characters to be used without invoking their special meaning.
 This collides with Python's usage of the same character for the same purpose in string literals; for example, to match a literal backslash, one might have to write ``'\\\\'`` as the pattern string, because the regular expression must be ``\\``, and each backslash must be expressed as ``\\`` inside a regular Python string literal.

 The solution is to use Python's raw string notation for regular expression patterns; backslashes are not handled in any special way in a string literal